sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-basic.md

 !!! info "Direct access to S3 bucket"

     With this approach, the backend acts as a proxy between the client and S3, which may result in increased server resource usage.
-To avoid this, it is more efficient to provide the client with a **pre-signed URL**, allowing direct access to the recording files from the S3 bucket.
+To avoid this, it is more efficient to provide the client with a **presigned URL**, allowing direct access to the recording files from the S3 bucket.
 In the [advanced recording tutorial](./recording-advanced){:target="\_blank"}, we show how to implement this method, along with a discussion of its advantages and disadvantages.

 #### Delete recording